GIS-Halmstad/audioguide/README.md

 - A: Use the `c` hash parameter.
 See [Available start up URL parameters](#available-start-up-url-parameters) for more info.
 - B: Set a value to `preselectedCategories` in the map config.
 The value must be an array of strings and contain only valid categories.
 This way users that reach your app without any value in the `c` hash param will see these categories as pre-selected on start.

+### How do I use this app as a fully static app?

+There are three settings you must change in order to tell the app to do three separate things:

+1. In `public/appConfig.json`, set `useStaticMapConfig` to `true`. _Why?
+To tell the app that to grab its configuration from a static JSON file, effectively eliminating the need of the Hajk backend and its API._
+1. In `public/simpleMapConfig.json` locate the `audioguide` tool's options and set the `useStaticGeoJSON` property to `true`. _Why?
+To tell the app to read its audioguide geometries (the lines and points) from two static GeoJSON files, effectively eliminating the need of a WMS service._
+1. In `public/simpleMapConfig.json`, in `mapConfig.map`, locate `osmBackgroundOnly` and set it to `true`. _Why?
+Because by using the OpenStreetMap as the background layer, you eliminate the need of supplying your own background from a WMS service._

+When configured like this, the Audioguide App becomes a fully static app, requesting data only from your server (and the OpenStreetMap WMTS service, of course).

 ---